 The Mariana Trench located in the Western Pacific near Guam hosts the deepest place on planet earth.
 Recently the area has been the focus of high profile voyages to conquer its deepest point, Challenger Deep.
 The goals of this research are to answer important questions about Earth’s largest and least explored habitat.
 Scientists want to understand the organisms that live there and how life adapts to these extreme conditions deep beneath the sea.

-Learn more by visiting the NOAA website
+Learn more about this and other new discoveries by visiting the NOAA website